Updated: November 7, 2025

 Average Cost of General Liability Insurance in Louisiana

 General liability insurance costs Louisiana business owners an average of $118 monthly or $1,410 annually, running slightly above national rates.
 Your actual premium depends on your industry's risk level, business size, and claims history.
-Construction companies typically face higher costs than lower-risk businesses like consulting firms due to increased liability exposure.
+Construction companies typically pay higher costs than lower-risk businesses like consulting firms due to increased liability exposure.

 Average Cost of General Liability Insurance by Industry